anmeisel/permacomputing-club/README.md

 2. Create a `.env` file in the root directory with:
     - `ARENA_ACCESS_TOKEN=arena_api_token`
     - `CHANNEL_SLUG=arena_channel_slug`
-    - Contact ana@4us4others.com for these variables
+    - Contact @anmeisel for these variables

 ## Usage